Is Sports Betting Legal in your State?

 Minnesota

-• Legal sports betting: No
+- Legal sports betting: No (tribal proposals in progress)

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: Tribal mobile expected

-There has been interest in sports betting legalization in the state’s legislature, but nothing notable happened.
-For now, you can still join a lot of excellent offshore sportsbooks and place bets from the comfort of your couch.
+Pending tribal/mobile rollout.
+Until then, you can still join a lot of excellent offshore sportsbooks and place bets from the comfort of your couch.

 Mississippi

-• Legal sports betting: Yes
+- Legal sports betting: Yes

 Missouri

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: Expected retail & online/mobile

 Montana

-• Legal sports betting: Yes
+- Legal sports betting: Yes

 Nebraska

-• Legal sports betting: No
+- Legal sports betting: Yes

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: Retail & online

 Nevada

-• Legal sports betting: Yes
+- Legal sports betting: Yes

 Nevada has had sports betting since 1931.
 All forms of sports betting are legal, but the state still requires people to sign-up for online accounts in physical locations.